Yesterday marked the first anniversary of the death of Australian art critic and writer Robert Hughes, a man I hated as a teenager.

 A teenager’s proclivity for disliking authority figures is nothing worth writing about.
 But Hughes’ pompous accent, silly hair and toady face came to represent all that I hated about art: boring history about boring pictures with boring old men in impractical vests droning on about why the history of the pictures wasn’t boring.
-For the young me, he quickly became the personification of all that was wrong with the art world.
-A fleshy manifestation of archaic authority and stifled expression.
+For the young me, he was to become the absolute personification of all that was wrong with the art world.
+A fleshy manifestation of stifled expression.

 It was somewhere in here that I began to become aware of ‘conceptual’ art.
-Nauman’s Yellow Room might have actually been my first.
-I never experienced it for myself, but it was a revelation just reading about a brightly-lit triangular room designed to make you feel uncomfortable, even ‘cornered’ once you step inside.
-That art had long ago escaped the prison of the canvas or plinth and was now allowed to directly assault the physical and psychological space of the viewer.
+The Yellow Room might have actually been my first.
+I never experienced it for myself, but it was a revelation just reading about the brightly-lit triangular room designed to make you feel uncomfortable, even ‘cornered’ once you step inside.
+That art had long ago escaped the prison of the canvas or plinth and was now allowed to directly assult the physical and psychological space of the viewer.

-That Marcel Duchamp, by simply putting a urinal in a gallery in 1917, had embarrassed the figurativists for decades to come and perhaps single-handedly set in motion all the topplings and collective neuroses of 20th century art.
-That he eventually proceeded to a giant cryptic work on glass, accompanied by a decidedly anti-explanation and equally cryptic title which required an interpretation from a critic in order to be ‘understood’.
+That Marcel Duchamp, by simply putting a urinal in a gallery, had embarrassed the figurativists for decades and perhaps single-handedly set in motion all the topplings of 20th century art.
+That he eventually proceeded to a giant cryptic work on glass, accompanied by a decidedly anti-explanation and equally cryptic title which required an interpretation from a critic in order to be understood.
 This charming, black-and-white, smoking Frenchman nailed shut the coffin in which my adolescent self buried the validity of immediate, personal interpretation.

 This was long before my violently mishandled first contact with Roland Barthes and any notion of authorial intent.
 I was too young to even perceive the hypocrisy of my sneering at the critics when they droned about Raphael yet reading enthralled as they gushed pages about yellow rooms and unsettling clown videos.